Bushytech3/git-test-batch9-repo01/README.md

 # git & Markdown practice repo

-* This repository is meant to demonstrate simple features of Git & Markdown.# git-test-batch9-repo01 Just a simple repo to demonstrate some git &amp; Markdown basic to some students fjgdggfhifhihujgjhvjgv
+* This repository is meant to demonstrate simple features of Git & Markdown to some students.# git-test-batch9-repo01 Just a simple repo to demonstrate some git &amp; Markdown be4asic to some students fjgdggfhifhihujgjhvjgv
 <<<<<<< HEAD
 ## subheading level 2